decretist/Dissertation/Chapter1/school-faculty-university.md

 precondition for the emergence after 1160 of the faculty of theology.[^2]

-In the first decades of the thirteenth century, both the faculty and the *Decretum* were relegated to more modest places in the academic world than they had occupied in the latter half of the twelfth century, as the corporate university subsumed the faculties, and the focus of legal scholarship in canon law gradually shifted from the "old law" of Gratian to the "new law" of papal decretals.[^3]
+In the first decades of the thirteenth century, both the faculties of canon law and the *Decretum* settled into their permanent places in the organization of medieval academic life, as the faculties of canon law joined with other faculties (such as arts and theology) to form the corporate university, and the focus of legal scholarship in canon law gradually shifted from the "old law" of Gratian to the "new law" of papal decretals.[^3]

 Recent complaints about the corporatization of the university notwithstanding, *universitas* means corporation.[@verger_patterns_1992,